Passports and Visas

 Applying for an Entry Visa Is an Independent Process

-Independent Travel Prior to the Start of Study Abroad Programs
+Independent Travel Prior to the Start of Education Abroad Programs

-Country-specific visa instructions and resources are available via your MyCUAbroad checklist once you have been accepted into a study abroad program.
+Country-specific visa instructions and resources are available via your MyCUAbroad checklist once you have been accepted into an education abroad program.
 We recommend becoming familiar with the general process well in advance.
 To familiarize yourself with visa requirements, refer to your host country’s embassy webpage.
 You can find your host country’s embassy webpage through the U.S. Department of State’s webpage under Entry, Exit & Visa Requirements.

-If you have questions concerning whether a particular program requires an entry visa for planning purposes (such as for multiple study abroad programs), please contact your Program Manager.
+If you have questions concerning whether a particular program requires an entry visa for planning purposes (such as for multiple education abroad programs), please contact your Program Manager.